imgix/imgix-rails/README.md

 imgix-rails plays well with image uploading libraries, because it just requires a URL and optional parameters as arguments.
 A good way to handle this interaction is by creating helpers that bridge between your uploading library of choice and imgix-rails.
 Below are examples of how this can work with some common libraries.
 Please submit an issue if you'd like to see specific examples for another!

-<a name="paperclip"></a>
+<a name="paperclip-and-carrierwave"></a>
-### Paperclip
+### Paperclip and CarrierWave

-Paperclip can directly provide paths to uploaded images, so we can use it with imgix-rails without a bridge.
+Paperclip and CarrierWave can directly provide paths to uploaded images, so we can use them with imgix-rails without a bridge.

 ``` html
 <%= ix_image_tag(@user.avatar.path, { auto: 'format', fit: 'crop', w: 500}) %>